35 Best Sales Books (of All Time) to Read, Grow & Level up Your Sales Skills in 2023

 “In the midst of chaos, there is also opportunity.”

-“Engage people with what they expect; it is what they are able to discern and confirms their projections.
+“Engage people with what they expect; it is what they are able to discern and confirm their projections.
 It settles them into predictable patterns of response, occupying their minds while you wait for the extraordinary moment — that which they cannot anticipate.”

 - Nail a niche